cb920/Dinner-Options/design.md

 After this I created the final two intents, Large Intent and Small Intent.
 The Large Intent is executed when the user answers that they want a large meal for dinner.
 The Small Intent is executed when the user answers that they want a small meal for dinner.

-The diagram below illustrates the progression of the Dinner Options Alexa skill.
+The diagram below illustrates the progression of the Dinner Options Alexa Skill.

 ![alexa skill 1](https://user-images.githubusercontent.com/39415727/41203776-bbdbdb28-6ca9-11e8-85cb-0e8a039f16c9.jpg)